Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: Results

-As a first application of Eq.~\eqref{eq:SEPoptformatMFLE}, we generalize previous analytical results in a unified way in the next section.
+As a first application of Eq.~\eqref{eq:SEPoptformatMFLC}, we generalize previous analytical results in a unified way in the next section.

-As a second application of Eq.~\eqref{eq:SEPoptformatMFLE}, we compute an upper bound on Eq.~\eqref{eq:SEPoptformatpre} on the basis of the PPT relaxation of Eq.~\eqref{eq:SEPoptformatMFLE}.
-It is important to note that although Eq.~\eqref{eq:SEPoptformatMFLE} is equivalent to Eq.~\eqref{eq:SEPoptformatpre}, it includes linear constraints derived from the MFLE even after its PPT relaxation is applied.
+As a second application of Eq.~\eqref{eq:SEPoptformatMFLC}, we compute an upper bound on Eq.~\eqref{eq:SEPoptformatpre} on the basis of the PPT relaxation of Eq.~\eqref{eq:SEPoptformatMFLC}.
+It is important to note that although Eq.~\eqref{eq:SEPoptformatMFLC} is equivalent to Eq.~\eqref{eq:SEPoptformatpre}, it includes linear constraints derived from the MFLC even after its PPT relaxation is applied.
 This differs from the previous way of applying the DPS hierarchy, which computes upper bounds on Eq.~\eqref{eq:SEPoptformatpre} by relaxing Eq.~\eqref{eq:SEPoptformat}.
-Moreover, we show that additional constraints can be imposed on the Choi operators in Eq.~\eqref{eq:SEPoptformatMFLE} by exploiting the symmetries of $\tau$ and $\mathcal{E}_m$.
-This is accomplished by integrating the MFLE constraints with a group-twirling technique, which is commonly used to reduce the size of SDPs. \begin{enumerate} \item \textbf{Integration with DPS.} Numerical experiments demonstrate that adding MFLE constraints to the PPT relaxation yields nearly optimal upper bounds on the trade-off between entanglement cost and the figure of merit for diverse tasks, as shown in Fig.~\ref{fig:Entcost}.
-Furthermore, since MFLE constraints reduce the SDP size, the run time for solving the PPT+MFLE relaxation is typically shorter than for the PPT relaxation alone.
-The specific setup for the numerical experiments is outlined in the Appendix.

-\item \textbf{Integration with DPS and group twirling.} By applying the group-twirling technique to the PPT(+MFLE) relaxation, we extend the results of numerical experiments to higher-dimensional and multipartite scenarios.
-In particular, we analytically calculate the success probability of zero-error distillation of a Bell state from an antisymmetric Werner state $\tau_d$ acting on $\cd\otimes\cd$ under SEP channels as $\frac{1}{d-1}$.
-When PPT channels are allowed, this probability increases to $\frac{2}{d}$.
-Furthermore, in the quadripartite setting (see Fig.~\ref{fig:NC}), the MFLE constraints allow us to analytically compute the success probability of entanglement distribution under SEP channels, which is strictly smaller than that under PPT channels.
-Thus, the MFLE serves as a powerful tool for assessing the capabilities of SEP channels beyond the reach of the PPT relaxation.
-A detailed derivation is outlined in Appendix.